ytechie/ytechie-blog/src/documents/2013/06/setting-up-a-dns-server-in-azure-iaasvms/index.html.md

 ![image](image13.png "image")

-**Configure DNS Suffix**
+###Configure DNS Suffix

 If you want to use short DNS names (eg: "test") instead of fully qualified names (eg: "test.my.net"), you'll need to update the DNS suffix of your virtual machine.
-Access the Advanced TCP/IP Settings (Network and Sharing Center-&gt;Change Adapter Settings-&gt;Ethernet Adapter-&gt;Properties-&gt;Internet Protocol Version 4-&gt;Advanced-&gt;DNS Tab) and set your DNS suffix as shown in the screenshot below.
+Access the Advanced TCP/IP Settings (Network and Sharing Center->Change Adapter Settings->Ethernet Adapter->Properties->Internet Protocol Version 4->Advanced->DNS Tab) and set your DNS suffix as shown in the screenshot below.

 ![image](image14.png "image")

-**Backup DNS**
+###Backup DNS

 You should **always** configure at least 2 DNS servers and configure Azure to use both.
 This ensures that if one is rebooting, fails, etc. the other server can answer the DNS queries.
 It also ensures that if one machine becomes deallocated, your servers will failover and give you time to update the DNS settings for the newly assigned IP address of the re-built replacement server.

-**Dynamic DNS Updating**
+###Dynamic DNS Updating

 In a typical on-premise DNS installation, the records are kept up-to-date by the DHCP server.
 Since we don't have control over our DHCP server, we have to update the records ourselves.
 In the interest of article length, I'll keep out the full details.
 This should get you started:

 * For Windows, take a look at the PowerShell cmdlet called [Add-DnsServerResourceRecordA](http://technet.microsoft.com/en-us/library/jj649847.aspx).
 * For Linux, take a look at a command called "[nsupdate](http://linux.die.net/man/8/nsupdate)".